Content

 Like other fungal infections, tinea capitis can develop when your skin comes into contact with infectious fungi, such as the dermatophyte species Microsporum and Trichophyton.

-Tinea capitis can cause a range of symptoms, including small patches of inflamed and scaly skin on your scalp, broken strands of hair and severe itching.
-When severe, it can even cause pus-filled, inflammatory nodules called kerions to develop across your scalp.
+When severe, it can even cause pus-filled, inflammatory blisters or nodules called kerions to develop across your scalp.

-It’s common to experience patchy hair loss with this type of infection.
-Severe tinea capitis can even cause scarring that might damage your hair follicles and lead to permanent hair loss in some areas of your scalp.
+Generally, this hair loss is temporary.
+However, severe tinea capitis can cause scarring that might damage your hair follicles and lead to permanent hair loss in some areas of your scalp.

 If you have tinea capitis, it's important to talk to your healthcare provider as soon as possible.